 Very well described and certainly a lot of points to learn and to get inspired by.
-And I'm going to echo that key takeaway that office workers were never concerned about their safety before.
-So if we take the contextual example of somebody working in a machining company, obviously it's the essential workers that knew safety is an important thing because it's been a part of their career all their lives.
+I'm going to echo that key takeaway that office workers were never concerned about their safety before.
+If we take the contextual example of somebody working in a machining company, obviously it's the essential workers that knew safety is an important thing because it's been a part of their career all their lives.
 Whereas for us office workers and counting myself among those, it hasn't.
 And you're right, it's a lot scarier of a prospect to get Corona than it is to spill your coffee.
 There's a very big difference there, which means there's a big communication gap to overcome.
-Andrew and Elizabeth, I both want to thank you so much for taking your time to talk here.
+Andrew and Elizabeth, I both want to thank you so much for taking your time to talk here!

 I really enjoyed this conversation and I hope we can do a followup in the future because I feel like there's so much more that we can discuss.
 Am I right?

 Andrew Brown: Oh, I think we surfaced a lot of great topics.
 One that comes to mind is trust building, that's a role that employee communications implicitly is supposed to be doing.
 But if you speak to a lot of employee communications professionals, they're a little stymied by how to go about doing that systematically and sustaining it.
-So that for example is one great topic that we could explore.
+That for example is one great topic that we could explore.

 Jonathan Davies: Okay, well, definitely, Elizabeth?

-So I would say we need to, understand and build our skills around how we measure what we do and how we feed that back to our organizations.
+I would say we need to, understand and build our skills around how we measure what we do and how we feed that back to our organizations.

 Elizabeth and Andrew, thank you both so much for being here.
 I hope you enjoyed it.
-And I really look forward to having you back in the future.
+I really look forward to having you back in the future.
 Terrific.